Monumental Sports Network: History

 In 1996, the network was folded into CBS Cable, a cable television division formed through Westinghouse Electric Corporation's merger with CBS.
 In February 1997, Home Team Sports became an affiliate of Fox Sports Networks, a group of regional sports networks formed the previous year through News Corporation's partial acquisition of Prime through a joint venture with that network's parent Liberty Media.
-In 1996, Fox/Liberty had tried to secure rights to the Bullets, Capitals, and Orioles which would have led to the launch of a new RSN.
+In 1996, Fox/Liberty had tried to secure rights to the Bullets, Capitals, and Orioles, which would have led to the launch of a new RSN.
 Fox/Liberty originally outbid HTS but previous contracts gave HTS the right of first refusal.
 Fox/Liberty filed a lawsuit against HTS which ultimately was settled.
 News Corporation subsequently purchased a 34% ownership interest in HTS.
 CBS Corporation, which remained majority owner, eventually merged into Viacom in 1999, in a deal worth $91 billion.

 Shortly after Viacom completed its merger with CBS, on June 10, 2000, Viacom announced that it would sell Home Team Sports and Minneapolis-based regional sports network Midwest Sports Channel.
-One month later on July 11, Comcast agreed to acquire a 75% ownership stake in HTS and the Midwest Sports Channel from CBS, in a deal worth approximately $150 million.
+One month later, on July 11, Comcast agreed to acquire a 75% ownership stake in HTS and the Midwest Sports Channel from CBS, in a deal worth approximately $150 million.
 News Corporation, which wanted to acquire full ownership of both networks, filed a lawsuit ten days later on July 21 in an attempt to block the sale of MSC and Home Team Sports.

 On September 7, 2000, as part of a settlement between the two companies, Comcast traded its equity interest in Midwest Sports Channel to News Corporation in exchange for sole ownership of Home Team Sports.
 The transaction was completed seven months later in mid-February 2001.
-The channel was relaunched as Comcast SportsNet Mid-Atlantic on April 4, 2001, exactly seventeen years after the network's original launch.
+The channel was relaunched as Comcast SportsNet (CSN) Mid-Atlantic on April 4, 2001, exactly seventeen years after the network's original launch.
 The channel continued to carry national programming supplied by Fox Sports Net after the sale.